 The color value of each position of the mono-spectrum marker is given in hue, saturation, and value (HSV) color space.
 The values of H, S and V are determined as follows.

 A special H value, yellow in our experiment, is reserved for the corner dots of the marker.
 That is, colors excluding yellow are used for dots that are not corners.
 The markers are identified through the alignment of the colors of dots.
 Individual colors should be distinguishable even when they are slightly changed in the images.
-We empirically used 6 colors for making markers as shown in Figure 2(d).
-More number of colors will not be identified in various illumination conditions.
+We empirically used 6 colors for making markers.
+A larger number of colors will not be distinguishable in various illumination conditions.